 Mental Health and Counselling

-If you’re feeling anxious or low you may want to speak to the Mental Health Advisor, Welfare Officer and Assistant Chaplain, Dean, Nurse, your Tutor, or a JCR/MCR Welfare Representative.
-The Nurse maintains a list of mental health resources.
+If you’re feeling anxious or low you may want to speak to the Mental Health Advisor (Ms Leanne Freear), the Welfare Officer, College Nurse, your Tutor, a JCR/MCR Welfare Representative or the Dean.
+The College Nurse also maintains a list of mental health resources.
+To contact our Mental Health Advisor, please click on the Mental Health Resources tab.

 The College Counsellor is Panayota Manias; please visit this page to register.
+She is available one day a week in term by appointment.
 Sessions take place on Fridays in 1 SPT, room 4.
 Students are encouraged to apply to the University Counselling Service simultaneously and take the first available appointment.

 The University Counselling Service is open to students throughout the University for individual and group sessions.
 Students are encouraged to apply to the College Counsellor simultaneously and take the first available appointment.
 There are also many self-help resources on the website.
 The UCS is continuing to offer support to students online during the summer.